Akshay-Chandra-07/Bike-Rental-Demand-Prediction/README.md

 evaluation of models using R-squared, RMSE, RSE, MAE metrics.

-conclusion:
+# conclusion:
-An R-squared value of 0.86 was acheived using Gradient Boost Regressor with minimum number of leaf nodes.
+An R-squared value of 0.88 was acheived using Gradient Boost Regressor.